darsain/grunt-tagrelease/README.md

 });
 ```

-Version retrieved from a function passed to the `version` property, and enabled anotated tags:
+Version retrieved from a function passed to the `version` property, and enabled annotated tags:

 ```js
 grunt.initConfig({